 Kohlrabi – Azur Star

-A very attractive and delicious purple kohlrabi.
+Kohlrabi – Azur Star is a very attractive and delicious purple kohlrabi.
 Very easy to grow and very versatile.
-Kohlrabi is the queen of the cabbage family.
+Not to mention, kohlrabi is the queen of the cabbage family.

 Sow one seed per module about 1cm deep and about 4 weeks later plant out.